Tiredness; Weariness; Exhaustion; Lethargy

 - Blurred vision

-- Thoughts of harming yourself or of committing suicide
+- Thoughts of harming yourself or of suicide

-- Unexplained weakness or fatigue, especially if you also have a fever or unintentional weight loss
+- Unexplained weakness or fatigue, especially if you also have a fever, unintentional weight loss, or regular sweats

 - Constipation, dry skin, weight gain, or you cannot tolerate cold